thehtml5gameguy/divine-mobile/mobile/DEPENDENCY_UPGRADE_PLAN.md

 - Don't mix Flutter dependency updates with code refactoring
 - Don't rush - each phase could take 1-2 hours of testing

+## Test Results Analysis

+**Current State Test Results**:
+- ✅ Passed: 2,093 tests
+- ⏭️ Skipped: 11 tests
+- ❌ Failed: 613 tests
+- **Total: 2,717 tests**

+**CRITICAL FINDING**: Dependencies are **already at their maximum upgradeable versions** per current pubspec.yaml constraints!
+- Running `flutter pub upgrade` results in "No dependencies changed"
+- All packages in pubspec.lock are at the max version allowed by pubspec.yaml constraints
+- The "47 upgradable packages" from earlier analysis referred to packages that were already upgraded
+- No further minor/patch upgrades available without changing pubspec.yaml

+**CONCLUSION**: The 613 test failures are pre-existing issues in the codebase, not related to dependencies.

+**BLOCKER**: Cannot proceed with dependency upgrades until test suite is fixed.
+With 22.6% test failure rate, we cannot confidently determine if upgrades break functionality or if failures are pre-existing.

+**Required Before Any Upgrades**:
+1. Fix the 613 failing tests
+2. Achieve green (or near-green) test suite
+3. THEN upgrade dependencies with confidence in regression detection

 ## Current Constraint Issues

 From `flutter pub outdated`: